How A Tennis Ball and Stretching Can Help Relieve Sciatic Nerve Pain

 What Else Can I Do To Help Relieve My Sciatic Pain?

-In addition to the tennis ball release method and the various exercises explained above, other measures one can take to alleviate or prevent aggravating sciatic pain include:
+In addition to the tennis ball release method and the various exercises for sciatica nerve pain explained above, other measures one can take to alleviate or prevent aggravating pain include:

 - Use of cold/hot packs